camunda/camunda-docs-manual/content/reference/cmmn10/tasks/case-task.md

 Note: The variables keeps their names.

-It is possible to decide at runtime which variables are mapped into the called case instance.
+It is possible, at runtime, to decide which variables are mapped into the called case instance.
 This can be declared with the `local` attribute on the `camunda:in` element as follows:

 ```xml
 <caseTask id="checkCreditCase" name="Check credit" caseRef="checkCreditCase">